-Upon review of the employee’s evaluation, upper administration became aware that the employee was not performing the vast majority of her job duties.
-Her case was reviewed by an accommodation coordinator, who began the interactive process.
-During that process, the employee was adamant that she continue working as an LPN but just perform teaching and paperwork assignments.
+After approximately two years, upper administration became aware that the employee was not performing the vast majority of her job duties when they reviewed her performance evaluation.
+Her case was then reviewed by an accommodation coordinator, who began the interactive process.
+During that process, the employee was adamant that she continue working as an LPN but only perform teaching and paperwork assignments.
 The VA disagreed and determined she no longer was qualified to be an LPN.
 She declined to seek reassignment, which would have required a reevaluation of her qualifications, so the VA ultimately let her go.
 The employee sued the VA, alleging failure to accommodate.

 The Seventh Circuit determined that the VA acted properly because an employee under the Americans with Disabilities Act or the Rehabilitation Act must be a qualified individual before the employer has a duty to make a reasonable accommodation.
 The employee’s physical limitations meant she could not stand or walk for sustained periods as was necessary to treat and observe patients, respond to medical emergencies, give immunizations, or manage the front desk, all essential functions of her job as an LPN.
-The modifications she received for approximately two years did not make her a qualified individual with a disability, since she was unable to perform the essential job functions.
+Importantly, the modifications the VA provided for approximately two years did not serve to make her a qualified individual with a disability, since she was still unable to perform the essential job functions.
 Thus, the court ruled, she was properly dismissed.